Why this company appears here

 - Last reviewed

-ERC states that Enhanced Recovery Company works on behalf of creditors and sometimes debt purchasers and does not own the debts it services.
-ERC also announced in 2022 that it divested its debt-collection business to TrueML while retaining a broader customer-experience and BPO footprint.
+ERC says it works on behalf of creditors — and sometimes debt buyers — and does not own the debts it handles.
+In 2022 it announced it had sold its debt-collection business to TrueML, so check carefully which company is actually contacting you now.

 Do not assume ERC owns the account; ask it to identify the current creditor or debt purchaser that owns the debt.